BadIdeaFactory/corporate/documents/operating.md

 ### Member Responsibilities
 Members hold no responsibilities at the corporate level of BIFFUD.
 They may have responsibilities outlined in their project-level agreements.

-### Minion Responsibilities
+### Accomplice Responsibilities
-Minions hold no responsibilities at the corporate level of BIFFUD.
+Accomplices hold no responsibilities at the corporate level of BIFFUD.

 ### Elected Roles
 In addition to base expectations, the following positions are to be held by Corporate Overlords.
 Details of the election process are provided in Section 5.